iamdobbs/cv/README.md

 **Creative**

 I'm creative to the core, which I think somewhat aligns with my problem solving abilities.
-In 2021, as we were approaching Father's Day, a huge number of humourous greeting cards were focusing on how June 21st, the final easing of lockdown, was more important.
-A week before this date, there was (another) U-Turn delaying this, effectovely making these cards redundant.
+In 2021, as we were approaching Father's Day, a huge number of humourous greeting cards were focusing on how June 21st, the final easing of lockdown, was a more important day.
+A week before this date, there was (another) u-turn delaying this, effectively making these cards redundant.
 With only 4 full business days until shipping cut-off, I created and licensed an alternative card design to one POD company, shipping 1500 units in its 48 hours of availability to consumers.

 **Fast Learner**